elleem/reading-notes/401/second_half/reading33.md

 2. How does JWT Authentication integrate with Django REST Framework to secure API endpoints, and what are the key components involved in this process?

+By passing the token with each request, exchanges the username/password for an access token and refresh token.

+Send a post request, then you get the access/ refresh tokens.

+You can protect your API endpoints by adding the access token in the header of all requests.

 ### Django Runserver is Not Your Production Server

 3. Why is Django’s built-in runserver not suitable for production environments, and what are some alternative server options that should be considered for deploying a Django application?

+It has not gone through security audits or performance (slow) tests.

+Nginx, Gunicorn

 ### JWT with DRF